 Bijenkorf lights – Check out the lights and window displays at the Bijenkorf department store on Dam Square.

 World Christams Circus – 35th edition of the international circus extravaganza.
-At Theater Carré in Amsterdam, due late Dec 2019, early Jan 2020 (dates unconfirmed).
+At Theater Carré in Amsterdam, due 19 Dec 2019 to 5 Jan 2020.